matt-j-e/ts-javascript-basics/README.md

 ## Setting up the project to use Jest with TypeScript

-In your terminal, navigate to the directory inside which you want your new project directory to live.
+In your terminal, navigate to the directory inside which you want your new project directory to live then follow the steps below:

     mkdir [PROJECT-NAME]
     cd [PROJECT-NAME]